eh-munna/Module-58-Simple-React-Firebase-Authentication/README.md

   - Create an instance of the Google provider object
     - Make provider with : const provider = new GoogleAuthProvider();
       - Remember new must be used

+## 58-4 Open google login popup and Recap google popup sign in

+### signInWithPopup ()

+- Needs 2 parameters so we have to pass auth and provide as parameters
+- Activate sign in method from authentication for user
+- _ip address of local host is : 127.0.0.1_
+- if another error occurred related to domain then we have to authorize domains